NebriBlackwing/Factorio-OffWorldShippingCo/README.md

     0.16.2 (2018-24-02):
         - Fixed a potential index out of bounds error.
         - Added more items to the pool of randomly selected items for orders.
+    0.16.3 (2018-28-02):
+        - Internal code clean up
+        - fixed bug that caused shipping orders to start at level 200, it now starts at level 1 as intended.